-Shops, businesses and organisations who join Safer Places can provide a safe temporary place to go if a person with a learning disability feels distressed, vulnerable or scared while out in the community.
+Shops, businesses and organisations who join Safer Places can provide a safe temporary place to go if a person with a learning disability or dementia feels distressed, vulnerable or scared while out in the community.

 Places which have joined the scheme can be identified by a Safer Places sticker at the entrance.